josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Now head back to the GUI:
 * Navigate to the **Model Management** tab
-* Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-lesson2")
+* Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-v2")
 * Navigate to **Model Evaluation** tab using the side bar

 Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.** You should be able to see the 4 metrics that we defined earlier are being tracked over time.

 ### Congratulations!
-You've completed this lesson
+You've completed this challenge!

 To recap.....

-## Lesson 3 Monitoring production data health
+## Challenge 3: Monitoring production data health

-### The challenge
+### The Challenge

-After a couple of minute, you are probably beginning to see that your model performance is suffering.
-Again, you can tell by going to the **Model Evaluation** tab, which monitors your model performance in production over time.

-**Now that your model performance is decaying, revenue is dropping.
+After a couple of minutes, you are probably beginning to see that your model performance is suffering. **Now that your model performance is decaying, revenue is dropping.
 Do you know what is wrong?
 What do you do?**

 <details>
   <summary>Here are three options you normally have in real-life without Orbit</summary>